eliud-kagema/week-ankan-names/README.md

 - **index.html:** Main HTML file for the application.
 - **style.css:** Main CSS file for styling.
-- **script.js:** JavaScript file for submition and validation of Contact Form.
+- **script.js:** JavaScript file for checking user birthday  and calculates the day of the week they were born and checks on the gender to determine their Ankan Name

 ## Usage